eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 }
 ```

-The first file that is required to successfully compile the new extension is the 'config.m4' file, used when running 'phpize'.
+The first file that is required to successfully compile the new extension is the `config.m4` file, used when running `phpize`.
 This file defines where the extension is located and how it can be enabled.

 ```bash